 Filing and payment deadline

-Your Iowa state tax return is due on April 30 each year, which gives you a couple of weeks past the April 15 deadline for your federal return.
+While this year is a bit different, generally your Iowa state tax return is due on April 30 each year, which gives you a couple of weeks past the April 15 deadline for your federal return.
 If you need more time to file your taxes, pay at least 90% of what you owe by April 30 to automatically qualify for a six-month filing extension.

 You should usually use the same filing status on your Iowa state return as you do on your federal.
 Though married couples can choose to file jointly, separately on separate returns or separately on a combined return, regardless of how they filed their federal returns.